webos21/xbionic_old/README.md

 xbionic
 =======

-windows port of android bionic c library
+a windows port of android bionic c library
+(currently based on android-4.2.2_r1.2 tag)